-ENG 116 Storytelling (4 cr.)
+ENG 116 Storytelling (3 cr.)

 This course covers the principal elements of storytelling including theme, character, perspective, setting, plot, and dialogue.
-It encompasses both visual and non-visual media, such as short stories, novels, drama, and film.
-Through a series of creative writing exercises, students practice developing stories with both words and images.
+It emphasizes non-visual media such as short stories, novels, and plays, though visual media including film and video games may be discussed as well.